dsnopek/godot-docs/classes/class_@globalscope.rst

 :ref:`MIDIMessage<enum_@GlobalScope_MIDIMessage>` **MIDI_MESSAGE_ACTIVE_SENSING** = ``254``

-MIDI active sensing message.
-This message is intended to be sent repeatedly to tell the receiver that a connection is alive.
+MIDI message sent repeatedly while the MIDI device is idle, to tell the receiver that the connection is alive.
+Most MIDI devices do not send this message.

 .. _class_@GlobalScope_constant_MIDI_MESSAGE_SYSTEM_RESET: